kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 ![propagation of taints across a topology Cluster](./images/propagate-taints/topology-propagation.excalidraw.png)

-As implemented for the ReadinessGates, add taints on a Cluster should lead to only adding the taints from the ClusterClass.
+As implemented for the ReadinessGates, add taints on a Cluster should lead to only adding the taints from the Cluster.

 ```golang
 type ControlPlaneClass struct {